undu/hexo_blog/source/_posts/My-marvelous-adventures-with-Docker-Part-I.md

     - docker
 coverImage: http://img10.deviantart.net/bdff/i/2007/210/1/7/humpback_whale_by_kaylalily.png
 ---

+**In this post I talk about how to get started in Docker.
+First we will set a Docker server, afterwards we will create your first Docker image and we will run it.**

 Let's play with Docker and learn something about it!

-But wait, what the hell is Docker?
+But wait, what is Docker?
 [Docker](https://www.docker.com) is an open platform to build, ship and run distributed applications anywhere.
 So you can run apps which "live" inside a contaniner runned and mannaged by Docker.
-It is similar to VirtualBox but Docker is lighter cause it's architectural approach.

-It's very useful when you want to scale your app, the more load, the more containers containing the same app image you'll deploy very quickly.
-It could be like Amazon Auto Scaling Group but you won't deploy full machines.
+It is very useful when you want to scale your app, the more load, the more containers containing the same app image you will deploy very quickly.
+It could be like Amazon Auto Scaling Group but you will not deploy full machines.

 The containers run images with your apps, in this post I will create 3 images (I will call them Archons).
 We will store the docker images into our [Docker Hub Repo](https://hub.docker.com).